 GeneCards Summary for PADI2 Gene

 PADI2 (Peptidyl Arginine Deiminase 2) is a Protein Coding gene.
 Diseases associated with PADI2 include Alzheimer Disease.
 Among its related pathways are Chromatin organization.
 GO annotations related to this gene include calcium ion binding and protein-arginine deiminase activity.
-An important paralog of this gene is PADI3.
+An important paralog of this gene is PADI1.

 UniProtKB/Swiss-Prot for PADI2 Gene